richmondu/libfaceid/README.md

            facenet==1.0.3
            flask==1.0.2

-        3. Optional: Install the required Python PIP package dependencies for text-to-speech synthesizer to voice capability pip install -r requirements_with_synthesizer.txt
+        3. Optional: Install the required Python PIP package dependencies for text-to-speech synthesizer for voice capability pip install -r requirements_with_synthesizer.txt

            This will install additional dependencies below: